The Seljuk Han of Anatolia

 DESCRIPTION

-The facade of the han is flanked by octagonal towers at each corner.
+The facade of the han is flanked by octagonal towers on each corner.
 The han portal is framed by a distinctive white stone arch.

-Upon entering the main portal (3.24m wide), there is a large 2-story atrium-like structure.
+Upon entering the main portal (3.24m wide), there is a large, 2-story atrium-like structure.
 It contains a deep cell on each side and probably served as a guard house.
 The cell to the south on the ground floor is closed off from the exterior and is reached by the courtyard, and probably served as the treasury.
 There were 3 rooms in total on the upper floor over the entry, with the one to the north serving as a mosque.
-It has an elaborate stone mihrab with a conque shell cupola and side panels of carved stones in a palmette decoration.
+It has an elaborate stone mihrab with a fluted shell design cupola and side panels of carved stones with palmette decoration.
 The upper floor rooms are reached by a pair of stairs located on the courtyard side.

 The courtyard is 2.6m wider than the covered section and has 4 open arcades resembling iwans on each side, and which are 6.3m deep.

 The portal leading to the covered section is 2.5 meters wide and has a niche 1.2m deep.
 The covered section has 3 aisles, with the central aisle twice as wide as the side aisles.
 The covered section is flanked by two rectangular cells on the western side, which are accessible through the courtyard arcades.
-They probably served as storage areas and were thought to be added at a later date.
+They probably served as storage areas and are believed to have been added at a later date.

 DECORATION

-There is very little decoration in this han, except for the carved mihrab on the second floor.
+There is sparse decoration in this han, except for the carved mihrab on the second floor.
 The separate mosque building portal has a strong and attractive triple row of arches.

 DIMENSIONS